 So while it's natural to want to avoid medications, and there are many people that want to try to cure their anxiety without therapy, not every treatment is created equal, and you need to make sure that you're not just falling for marketing tactics that create a treatment out of thin air using the power of their own words.

 Any anxiety treatment you try needs to display all of the following:

 - Coping - It needs to discuss how to learn to cope with anxiety.
-Whether it's tricks to get used to your symptoms and prevent your anxiety from getting out of control, or genuinely effective ways to cope, anxiety treatments are nothing if they do not provide some information on how to cope with what you not only experience now, but what you will experience in the future.
+Whether it involves tricks to get used to your symptoms and prevent your anxiety from getting out of control or genuinely effective ways to cope with anxiety, these anxiety treatments are nothing if they do not provide some information on how to cope with what you may experience now and in the future.